Romance on the Road….for better or worse…

 There is no better time than the present to write about romance on the road for a full-time traveler.

 After Kelly and I broke up, I was in no mood to strike up a relationship – neither a fling nor a deep encounter – for a while.
-Although I met many interesting people and enjoyed some flirtations, I couldn’t consider any longer-term possibilities so these encounters weren’t more than passing fancies.
+Although I met many interesting people and enjoyed some flirtations, I couldn’t consider a longer-term romance on the road so these encounters weren’t more than passing fancies.

 Being little more than a passing fancy seems to be a hazard of the occupation of a Professional Hobo, for better or worse.